yext/answers-search-ui-sdk-docs/components/search-bar.md

   - property: submitIcon
     type: string
     default:
     description: Specify pre-built icon for the search bar.
 If none is specified, the animated search icon will be used.
+See [icons](/components/icon).
   - property: customIconUrl
     type: string
     default: